JoshuaDinh/Wordpress-Gutenberg-Block-Donation-Form/README.md

 ##Packages used:

 -REACT-HOOK-FORM: A form library that helps make complex forms a little less.. complex.
 It has tons of functionality within the api.
-Everything from front-end validation to error handling and is hook functionality.
-It works extrememly well with the packages listed below.
-If you havent checked it out yet definitly take a look. https://react-hook-form.com/
+Everything from front-end validation to error handling is hook functionality.
+It works extremely well with the packages listed below.
+If you haven't checked it out yet definitely take a look. https://react-hook-form.com/

 -YUP:  A schema builder that can transform, match, shape, and validate values.
-It makes it really easy to add constraints to input values and has handy methods to pass data, help with error messaging & loads more capabilities!
+It makes it really easy to add constraints to input values and has handy methods to pass data, help with error messaging & tons more capabilities!

--LITTLE-STATE-MACHINE: An awesome state managment library that offers persisted state!
+-LITTLE-STATE-MACHINE: An awesome state management library that offers persisted state!
 Super simple to use and set up.
-Same as redux without the boiler plate!
+Same as redux without the boilerplate!

 Tasks in progress: